Vinyasi/circuitjs1-falstad-vinyasi/README.md

 # circuitjs1-falstad-vinyasi
-Added a menubar to Paul Falstad's Simulator for displaying my circuits as a mirrored clone of his.
+Added a dropdown menubar to Paul Falstad's Electrical Simulator for displaying my circuits as a mirrored clone of his.